-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Providers may ask you for more than one at an appointment.
-For example: Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
 For example: Your doctor will ask for a copayment x-ray that is performed while you are onal copayments for each Your hospital will ask for separate co any radiological tests or Medicare Pa C - Your pharmacist will ask for a separa te copayment for each prese cription he or she fills.
 The specific cost sharing that will apply depends on which services you receive.
 The Medical Benefits Chart below lists the cost sharing that applies for each specific service.
 Abdominal Aortic Aneurysm Screening A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 Acupuncture Services Please turn to Section 4 Acupuncture Services of this chapter for more detailed information about this acupuncture benefit. \$15 copayment for each visit up to 24 visits per plan year.
-Ambulance Services Covered ambulance services include fixed wing, rotary wing, \$50 copayment for each one-way Medicare-covered trip.
+Ambulance Services Covered ambulance services include fixed wing, rotary wing, \$50 copayment for each or trip. ne-way Medicare-covered